WE ARE PASSIONATE ABOUT

 For nearly two decades amniotic membranes have been used in ophthalmology for their anti-inflammatory properties.
 Now available as biological bandages, this technology is used for many ocular surface problems such as severe dry eye, recurrent corneal erosions or non-healing surface defects, among others.

-According to federal law, contact lens prescriptions expire in one year.
+According to Massachusetts law, contact lens prescriptions expire in one year.